 However, why do soccer players fake injuries?
 Why would anyone want to deceive the referee?

 Well, there are a lot of reasons for simulation in soccer.
-This is a fairly complex topic actually, but I will break it down for you and try to give you better insight into why soccer players fake injuries.
+This is actually a fairly complex topic, but I will break it down for you and try to give you better insight into why soccer players fake injuries.

 Soccer Players Are Not Soft – They Are Strategic

-One thing I’d like to get quickly out of the way before moving to reasons for faking injuries – soccer players are not soft, like many people consider.
-Soccer sure does not look as physically demanding as, say, American football, but it still is a pretty tough sport.
+One thing I’d like to get quickly out of the way before moving to reasons for faking injuries is that soccer players are not as soft as many people consider.
+Soccer sure does not look as physically demanding as American football, but it is still a pretty tough sport.

 I am comparing soccer to American football because soccer is actually called football outside of the US, and many people like to compare the two with each other.